Titans' Tannehill says he's ready to 'lead this team to wins'

 "It is going to be different," said Mariota, who turns 26 later this month.
 "I haven't really been in this role for a long time, really at all in my career.
 But I am going to do everything I can to help Ryan and help this team.
 Ryan was supportive of me, and this is my opportunity to just be a good teammate."
 Mariota was pulled in the second half of a 16-0 loss to the Denver Broncos on Sunday, and Tannehill finished the game.

-Mariota was 7-of-18 passes for 63 yards and two interceptions.
+Mariota was 7-of-18 passing for 63 yards and two interceptions.
 Tannehill completed 13 of his 16 attempts for 144 yards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)